A Brief History of Sky’s The Limit Observatory and Nature Center

 The seed of a plan took root when Jerri met with Jerry Mattos, another long-time Twentynine Palms resident, who was then on the board of Basin

 Wide Foundation (BWF).
 Eager to support a nonprofit venture in Twentynine Palms, BWF provided the down payment for the initial purchase of

 property.
 As the plan grew to include a nature center, Sky’s The Limit became the name and captured the enthusiasm of this grassroots, all-

 volunteer endeavor.
 Now an affiliate of BWF, Sky’s The Limit is a 501 (c) (3) nonprofit organization and is truly a basin-wide effort.

-The search for an appropriate location included the participation of an astronomer from NASA’s Jet Propulsion Lab in Pasadena, CA. The site
+The search for an appropriate location involved the participation of an astronomer from NASA’s Jet Propulsion Lab in Pasadena, CA. The site that

 assuring that nothing will be built to impede the view of the darkest part of the night sky.
 Located on Utah Trail at the southernmost edge of

-Twentynine Palms, the property is the first thing to greet visitors coming out of the Park and the last glimpse of the City of Twentynine Palms for
+Twentynine Palms, the campus is the first thing to greet visitors coming out of the Park and the last glimpse of the City of Twentynine Palms for

 visitors as they enter the Park.